-Applications for allopathic medical schools are initiated through the centralized, online American Medical College Application Service (AMCAS) (www.aamc.org/students/).
-Applications for osteopathic medical schools are begun through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) (www.aacom.org).
+Most allopathic medical schools accept applications through a centralized, online American Medical College Application Service (AMCAS) (www.aamc.org/students).
+Applications for osteopathic medical schools are accepted through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) (www.aacom.org).
 Applications should be submitted in the year proceeding the year for which a student is seeking admission.
-Since many medical schools (including UI) have rolling admissions, it is in a student's best interest to apply early (after June 1).
-Students applying to allopathic medical schools should consult the Medical School Admissions Requirements (MSAR), available for purchase online through the AAMC.
+Since many medical schools have rolling admissions, it is in a student's best interest to apply early (after June 1).

-The Early Decision Program (EDP) is available at participating medical schools.
-Applicants interested in applying through EDP to other medical schools should consult the MSAR for availability.
+The Early Decision Program (EDP) is available at participating medical schools, for both M.D. and D.O. programs.
+Applicants interested in applying through EDP to medical schools should consult the website and medical school admissions office for availability and more specific information.
 EDP is typically more selective than regular admission, with applicants needing very strong academic and non-academic profiles to be competitive.

 Diversity in Medicine

 Many medical schools seek to recruit a diverse class of students, including students from groups underrepresented in medicine.
 The AAMC is particularly encouraging African-American, Latino/a, and Native American students, as these populations make up 25 percent of the population, but only 12 percent of medical school graduates.
 Students may find information and support at www.aspiringdocs.org.
 Students may also contact their pre-medical advisors and individual medical schools for more information.